Home Brew Things

 The left photo (click to enlarge) shows the inside of the switch.
 It seems simple enough, but there are a few caveats.
 Knowing how it was made should put you over the hurtle, so to speak.

 The box is Hammond cast aluminum one, about 3x4x2, although just about any aluminum or steel box could be used.
-The relay is a DPDT, removed from it's plastic enclosure, and screwed into the bottom of the box.
+The relay is a DPDT, removed from its plastic enclosure, and screwed into the bottom of the box.
 The flexible white wire (the common connection) originally connected to a terminal on the opposite end of the relay.
 The poles were wired in parallel, and to the output SO239s with short pieces of #14 copper wire.
 All of this was done to keep the insertion losses low.
 Even then, the throughput SWR rises slightly (1.2:1 at 54 MHz).
-The SWR bump might have been smaller had I used a smaller box, but it was what I had on hand at the time.

 If you look closely at the expanded photo, you'll notice a diode and small cap attached across the coil terminals.
 These are added to eliminate the back EMF when the switch is turned off, so connection polarity is important.
 Power is fed to the switch from a front mounted control panel, shown at right.

 There's a lot more to this remote control than meets the eye.
-It also brings power to the passenger cabin to power not only the voltmeter shown, but also my SCAF-1 filter.
+It also brings power to the passenger cabin to power the voltmeter.
 The interconnecting cable is a 12 conductor, #20, with shield.
 While overkill, it allows room for future additions.
 There are Molex connectors on both ends for ease of installation.
 It should be noted that powering the radio, amplifier, and the ancillary devices from the same power and grounding source eliminates ground loop problems.

 By the way, the video converter isn't really needed, as there is a way to feed composite video directly to the Navi unit if it doesn't have a backup camera included.
 However, it requires tricking the Navi into thinking the vehicle is in reverse, which requires tapping into existing wiring.
 The converter does have an extra benefit, however.
 There are actually two inputs, so you can add a backup camera if you wish.
 Or, you could hook up a DVD player, albeit illegal while underway.

 Every now and then, every piece of amateur gear has to be worked on.
-Or, if you're like me, you experiment a lot.
-The box shown at left, contains a reboxed BetterRF antenna controller, hour meter, indicator LEDs, and all of the interconnecting cables.
+Or, you experiment a lot.
+The box shown at left, contains a reboxed automatic antenna controller, hour meter, indicator LEDs, and all of the interconnecting cables.
 The Molex at the top of the photo is the cable to the front-mounted control box shown upper right.
 The smaller Molex on the left goes to the antenna motor, and the other Molex is the power and control wires from the IC-7000's Tuner port.
 There is also a cable going to the remote port on the SGC SG500 amplifier, which includes a fuse holder (bottom left).
-As mentioned above, it is only a pair of 1/4 spade lug connectors, with an ATO, 3 amp fuse plugged into them.
+As shown, it is only a pair of 1/4 spade lug connectors, with an ATC, 3 amp fuse plugged into them.
 The box is held down to the amplifier via existing 8x24 tapped holes which hold the cover on.

 Out of the photo, and behind the amplifier is the main body of the IC-7000, which is bolted to the SG500's optional cooling fan assembly.
 The complete package is held to the trunk floor by two brackets.
 Remove the bracket hold down knob nuts, 8 connectors (two coax, three Molex, Icom remote cable, and two 120 amp PowerPoles), and the whole assembly can be removed, and set on the work bench in less than a minute.

 Before you start tearing your stuff apart to rebox it, you need to know a few things.
 First, the warranty is gone!
-You'll need schematics, a DVM, more than simple electronics, and the necessary hand and power tools.
+You'll need schematics (not always an easy thing to find), a DVM, more than a simple electronics background, and the necessary hand and power tools.
 Cost is also an object.
-The box, it's innards, the various connectors, Zener diodes (meter protection), caps, and hardware all come to about $350.
+The box, its innards, the various connectors, Zener diodes (meter protection), caps, and hardware all come to about $350.
 If it doesn't do anything else of benefit, it is convenient when service is required.